 North East Consultant Software engineering of 1989 - 1995 part

-Systems Scope54, a semi- 1,0, time
+Systems Scope54, a semi- time

 Associates automated package

-1 issociates designed to fully support
+designed to fully support

 and enhance the

 performance of the HP

 54120 digitizing

 oscilloscope.

-Digital Companitions 1 1000

 Digital Consultant Consulting the design and 1988 part

 Equipment construction of an EMI time

 Corporation measurement site.

 AVCO Consultant Simulation of conical 1983 Part

 Systems dipole antennas. time

-Division -
+Division

-- 5. Certifications or professional registrations - Oil Burner Technician Certificate, BU-030664 - Commonwealth of Massachusetts, Department of Fire Services - 6.
+- Certifications or professional registrations Oil Burner Technician Certificate, BU-030664 Commonwealth of Massachusetts, Department of Fire Services - 6.
 Current membership in professional organizations